What degrees are offered at Saint Paul School of Theology?

 Can I arrange a visit?

 Yes!
 You can click here to schedule: http://www.spst.edu/Visit

 .
 We offer both individual visits and regularly scheduled open houses.
 Both offer the opportunity to tour campus, talk with admissions and financial aid counselors, sit in on a class, and meet faculty members and current students.
 To ensure a productive trip, please contact us in advance.

 Do I have to be a United Methodist to attend Saint Paul?

-Founded in the legacy of John Wesley, Saint Paul School of Theology is affiliated with the United Methodist Church.
-However, our students represent a diversity of faiths, races, and cultures.
+No. Although Saint Paul School of Theology is affiliated with the United Methodist Church and founded on the legacy of John Wesley, our students represent a diversity of faiths, races, and cultures.
 Our faculty and curriculum also reflect and embrace this diversity, giving students the strong foundation they need to be part of a growing pluralistic religious society.
 At Saint Paul, our rich ecumenical environment emphasizes the Wesleyan traditions of personal holiness and social transformation.

 Do you have more detailed information on admissions requirements?

 Have a question that doesn't seem to be answered?
-Please ask via email at firstname.lastname@example.org or by calling the admissions department at 800-825-0378.
+Please ask via email at firstname.lastname@example.org or by calling us in the admissions office at 800-825-0378.